Omar-p/learning-notes/aws/aws.md

 ---

 ====
-EC2
+# EC2
 ====
-AWS NITRO
+- AWS NITRO

 ---

-Virtualization 101:
+# Virtualization 101:

 - Running more than one OS on one physical machine.
-  TYPES:
+  - TYPES:
     - Emulated Virtualization[SWF]:
       - host OS/Hypervisor manage the [unmodified]guest OS.
-  - each privilage call from guest kernel using Binary Translation (on the fly) translated to be made by the Hypervisor.
+      - each privilage call from guest kernel using Binary Translation (on the fly)translated to be made by the Hypervisor.
       - inefficient because hardware doesn't aware of it.
     - Para-Virtualization:
       - each vm run a modified OS for a specific Hypervisor.
-  - these modified part instead of making a privilaged call, make a [hyper-call].
+      - these modified part instead of making a privilaged call, make a [hyper-call]: calling the hypervisor rather than the hardware.
       - more efficient than Emulated OS because now the host OS aware of it.

     - Hardware assisted V:
       - hardware aware Virtualization, cpu provide a special intructions for Hypervisor to manage VM.
-  - need to manage access to the devices, not effiecient in case of I/O intensive workload.
+      - need to manage access to the devices, not effiecient in case of I/O intensive workload. unless u have physical nic for each VM u'll get some level of delay.

-  * SR-IOV virtualization aware on the devices level [Network interfaces..], now, even in intensive I/O the VM will perform well.
-    - EC2 enhanced networking.
+      - <b>SR-IOV virtualization</b> aware on the devices level [Network interfaces..], now, even in intensive I/O the VM will perform well.        - EC2 enhanced networking.

 ---

+# EC2 Architecture:
-EC2 Architecture: - EC2s are VM (OS+Resources) - EC2 instances run on EC2 Hosts. - [Shared Host] or [Dedicated Host],
+- EC2s are VM (OS+Resources)
+- EC2 instances run on EC2 Hosts.
+  - [Shared Host] or [Dedicated Host], u don't pay for instances on Dedicated. u pay for entire host.

+- AZ Resilience, AZ Fails, Host Fails, Instance fails.
-u don't pay for instances on Dedicated. u pay for entire host. - AZ Resilience. - can connect to EBS [elastic block store] in the same AZ - No cross sharing to instances in different AZ.
+  - can connect to EBS [elastic block store] in the same AZ
+  - No cross sharing to instances in different AZ.

-EC2 [Store, Storage Network, Data Network]: primary Elastic Network interface in subnet in the same AZ mapped to physical hardware of EC2
+- EC2 [Store, Storage Network, Data Network]:
+  - when an instance are provisioned into a specific subnet within a VPC, it's primary elastic network interface is provisioned in that subnet which map to physical hardware on EC2 host.
-EC2 can have different Network Interface even in different subnets.[SAME AZ].
+    - instances can have multiple network interfaces, even in different subnets. but the subnets must be in the same AZ.
+  - Storage  :
+    - ebs, run inside AZ, can be attached to one instance at a time.

-- EC2 instance run on the same host unless, host fails [maintainance/failure..] instance stopped the started again. --> will started in the same AZ but in different host.
+- EC2 instance run on the same host unless, host fails [maintainance/failure..]
+  - instance stopped the started again. --> will started in the same AZ but in different host.

 - What's EC2 Good for ?
   - traditional OS+Application compute need.
   - Long Running Compute.